Leonardo2718/milc/README.md

 - `test/unimplemented_features`: contains tests for partially supported features
 - `test/good`: contains "well-formed" test files that should compile successfully
 - `test/bad`: contains test files that should cause compilation failures
+- `test/py`: contains Python 3 scripts that produce the same output as some of the tests
+    - these are mostly useful for figuring out expected outputs

 ## License